Wisconsin Parental Choice Program

 - After Lakeside receives the necessary income and residency documentation, processing occurs.
 An applicant may check the status of an application by logging into the online application system where the application was first made.
 If Lakeside has verified the application, the phrase "The school has completed the verification" will appear on the page; and

 You wait!
-The application period lasts until April 20 for all families with a current WPCP student(s) to reapply and for all families applying on behalf of a new student.
-After the application deadline, Lakeside is given ten calendar days to finish processing its applications.
+The application period lasts until April 16.
+After the application deadline, Lakeside is given until the first week day in May to process its applications.
 Then, the state Department of Public Instruction takes over.
 It reviews the school's online verification and determines how many applicants will receive a "seat" (i.e.: a voucher).
-Typically, the state notifies verified applicants in June if they have received a voucher.
-After that, the parent must notify Lakeside within 14 calendar days if they accept.
+Typically, the state notifies verified applicants in late May or early June if they have received a voucher.
+After that, the parent must notify Lakeside within a few days if they accept.
 If acceptance is not done in this time frame, the voucher offer is withdrawn.

 In June or July, a Lakeside homeroom teacher will call or email the family to schedule an appointment for a home visit.
-This teacher will likely be the child's homeroom teacher for his/her high school years.
+This teacher will likely be the student's homeroom teacher for his/her high school years.
 In the visit, the teacher will share valuable information with the family about in-school registration, Freshmen Orientation Day, the first full day of school for all students, and Freshmen Parent Immersion Night.
-Lakeside likes to complete home visits in July.
+Lakeside teachers like to complete their home visits in July.

 Whom to Contact with Questions?

-For the first three years of its participation in the WPCP, Lakeside has found this program to be an asset to families as we seek to provide a distinctly Lutheran education to the high school students of our federation and community.
+Lakeside finds this program to be an asset to our families as we seek to provide a distinctly Lutheran education to the students of our federation and community.